apolloeleven/qa-screenshot-comparator/README.md

     </tr>
     <tr>
         <td>onScreenshotCompare</td>
-        <td>Triggered when existing screenshot is compared to newly generated image for specific resolution</td>
+        <td>Triggered when existing screenshot is compared to newly generated image for specific resolution. <code>newImage</code> and <code>stableImage</code> will be only present if comparator found any changes.</td>
         <td>
             <pre><code>{
     currentUrlIndex: [Number],